 Don’t Sing If It Hurts

-If you notice changes in your voice that persist for longer than two weeks, schedule a consultation with our vocal specialist.
+If you notice changes in your voice, schedule a consultation with our vocal specialist as soon as possible.
 If you rely on your voice for your profession, vocal health should be of the utmost importance.
 Taking early action is key in preventing permanent damage to the vocal cords.